trinker/regexr/README.md

 ### Testing Regular Expressions

-The `test` function allows the user to check if the concatenated `regexr` expression and component expression chunks are valid regular expressions.
+The `test` function allows the user to check if the concatenated `regexr` expression and sub-expressions are valid regular expressions.

 ```r